 Everyone loves extra benefits.
-Create a system with few key areas where your employees will be asked to performing at a certain level.
+Create a system with a few key areas where your employees will be asked to performing at a certain level.
 Make sure that the key result areas should not be more than 5 to reduce confusion.
-Once the key result areas are set, simply set a benchmark which each employee should reach.
+Once the key result areas are set, simply set a benchmark that each employee should reach.
 Make it an easy target.
 And then set up brackets.
 Within 5% of extra productivity, 5% of extra cash; from 5-10%, 10% of extra compensation and so on and so forth.
 If you create this system and can execute it, then not only your office will become ultra-productive, each employee will reach their highest productivity level.

 Get rid of distress

 Stress is the worst enemy of productive individuals.
 So, as an employer, your first concern would be to get rid of stress.
 Stress is of two types – one, eustress which is good because it encourages people to perform better; two, distress which is the killer of the ultra-productive individual.
 Make sure that your employees push their envelopes but not as much that they feel distressed.
 Ask from them enough not to be comfortable, but not so much to make them distressed.
 What you can do to ensure that?
 You can offer them a better work-life balance.
 You can give them the flexibility of where they should work.
 Recently, Infosys asks its employees to work from home 9 days a month.
 Be creative.
 Think long-term and then decide what you can do to make sure that they are not stressed out.
 If they are facing any personal difficulty, arrange a counseling session instead of pressing him/her for more work.